-Construction continues on the Bay Bridge Pump Station and Force Mains Replacement Project, making improvements to the regional sewer system serving Newport Beach.
+Construction is ongoing on the Bay Bridge Pump Station and Force Mains Replacement Project in the City of Newport Beach.

-- Coast Highway will stay open to traffic in both directions.
+- Coast Highway open to traffic in both directions.

 - Increased activity, dust, and noise near the work areas during construction.